bombjester/Scramble/README.md

 Only lower case letters will be used (a-z).
 No punctuation or digits will be included.

 ## Conclustion
 Solved with nested for loop.
-Could map out the string into objects to make it more effecient.
+(Answer in Scramble.js) Could map out the string into objects to make it more effecient.